gespinosa28/PacMen/README.md

 ---
 ## Description

-The Pacmen Exercise consist in creating a game in which you can add on the screen as many PacMen as you like, and then you can watch the Pacmen move around the screen and bounce whenever they hit the border of the screen.
-Keep in mind that when you add a new PacMan the position on the screen will be randomly selected, and also expect them to move at random speeds and directions.
+The Pacmen Exercise consists of creating a game in which you can add on the screen as many PacMen as you like.
+You can then you can watch the PacMen move around the screen and bounce whenever they hit the border of the screen.
+Keep in mind that when you add a new PacMan, the position on the screen will be randomly selected.
+Their speed and direction will also be random.

 [[to top ⬆️]](#pacmen-exercise)